 You will be asked a few more behavioral questions to test your cultural fit with TikTok, as well as what you expect out of the role.
 They may ask for feedback on the previous interview rounds, as well as your salary expectations.

 After this interview is finished, all you have to do is wait until you (hopefully) receive your offer.
+And if you need help negotiating your offer, you might want to get help from our salary negotiation coaches.

 Now that you have an idea of the interview process at TikTok, let’s dive into the four types of questions that you can expect.
 The question categories are very similar to those in Facebook’s PM interview process, with the addition of technical questions for some candidates.